imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/4_exercise.md

 ### 1. Increase End Time

-Change the `endTime` in the `controlDict` in the `system` directory from 1 to 2 seconds and rerun the simulations.
+Change the `endTime` in the `controlDict` in the `system` directory from 1 to 2 seconds and rerun the simulation.

 #### Questions